-Nepetalactone is a chemical compound which attracts cats.
+Nepetalactone is a chemical compound that attracts cats.
 This compound is present in the mint-like herb, Catnip.
 In cats, the chemical can induce a form of high.
 There are different forms through which you can obtain catnip including dried, spray, plant, pellet, or dried.

 Some people also grow their own catnip for use.
 It is essential you control the quantity of catnip you give your cat and also observe for changes in behavior.
 You can make use of home-made toys or purchase refillable toys for this purpose.
 This herb is an excellent option for training cats.